Children's cancer organisations

 Helpline phone: 08088 085 555 (Mon to Thur 9am to 6pm, Friday 9am to 5pm)

 A charity providing emotional support and medical information on all aspects of Hodgkin's lymphoma and non Hodgkin's lymphoma.
 They produce leaflets, a newsletter, run local support groups for people with lymphoma around the country and have a 'buddy' scheme for putting patients in touch with each other by phone.
 Part of their website is just for young people with lymphoma.
-Chat room available 24 hours a day, but with a designated chat hour (8 – 9pm) when most people are on line.
+You can also use the live chat facility to chat to one of the helpline team online.

 A charity run by parents and grandparents of children with neuroblastoma.
 Its aim is mainly to raise funds for research into the disease.
 Befriending scheme for affected families.